Your 1-stop shop for the federal races in the Ottawa-Gatineau area

 Check with Elections Canada to confirm your riding.

-In 2021, voters chose 13 Liberal and seven Conservative MPs.
-All but one or two are running for re-election.
+In 2021, local voters chose 13 Liberal and seven Conservative MPs.
+All but two are running for re-election.

 Liberal Francis Drouin is not running again, leaving the renamed and redrawn Prescott-Russell-Cumberland riding without an incumbent.

-As election chatter crescendoed late last week, the Liberals revoked Nepean MP Chandra Arya's nomination.
+As election chatter crescendoed, the Liberals revoked Nepean MP Chandra Arya's nomination.
+He is not running again.

 You can find a list of the 2025 candidates so far below, plus a little bit about each riding and how it's changing.